An alternative Kummer function based Zeta function theory is proposed to enable

 For the link of the nonharmonic Fourier series theory with its underlying concepts of frames and Riesz bases to the wavelet theory and sampling theorems, which is part of the solution concept of part B, we refer to (ChO), (HoM),(ReH).

-(B) A Hilbert scale based integrated gravity and quantum field model After having passed the two milestones, Einstein’s Special Relativity Theory, (BoD1), and Pauli’s spin concept (accompanied by the spin statistics CPT theorem, (StR)), the General Relativity Theory (GRT) and the quantum theory of fields became two „dead end road“ theories towards a common gravity and quantum field theory.
+After having passed the two milestones, Einstein’s Special Relativity Theory, (BoD1), and Pauli’s spin concept (accompanied by the spin statistics CPT theorem, (StR)), the General Relativity Theory (GRT) and the quantum theory of fields became two „dead end road“ theories towards a common gravity and quantum field theory.
 The physical waymarking labels directing into those dead end roads may be read as

 dead end road label (1): "towards space-time regions with not constant gravitational potentials governed by a globally constant speed of light",(UnA)